Vacation (Connie Francis song): Chart impact

 "Vacation" entered the Billboard Hot 100 in July 1962 to peak at number 9 the first week of September 1962: on the Top 100 Singles chart in Cashbox "Vacation" peaked at number 10.
 "Vacation" debuted on the UK Singles Chart at number 40 in the first week of August 1962 and peaked at number 10 in the first week of that September.
 The track became a hit in several territories in the autumn of 1962 reaching number three in Australia, number two in Hong Kong, and number five in Israel.
 In Japan, where Francis' version was co-ranked with a cover by Michi Aoyama, "Vacation" reached number one in December 1962.

 Enough US radio stations played "The Biggest Sin of All", as well or instead of "Vacation", for "The Biggest Sin of All" to appear on the Cash Box top 100 for one week at number 89.
 The track also appeared on the Bubbling Under Hot 100 Singles chart in Billboard with a number 16 peak.

 It is also noted that this is the last song that would reach the top 10 in any type of chart for Connie.

 Alisa Mizuki version

 "Vacation" was recorded by Alisa Mizuki for the Mizuki-led film Nurse no Oshigoto: The Movie and released as a single on April 24, 2002, under the name of the main character, Izumi Asakura with Nurse no Oshigoto.
 Mizuki's "Vacation" is a Japanese-language cover of the 1962 Connie Francis hit of the same name.
 The Japanese lyrics were written by Kenji Sazanami.
 The song is included on Mizuki's fourth compilation album History: Alisa Mizuki Complete Single Collection.

-The single is Mizuki's first to be issued in CCCD format.

 "Vacation" debuted on the Oricon Weekly Singles chart at number 72 with 2,790 copies sold in its first week.
 The single charted for two weeks and has sold a total of 5,360 copies.